kwassarman/Chem308/PIB.md

 ## Limitations Using Time Indpendent Schrödinger

-The energies of the particle in the constrained infinite region of space is quantized, and the energies and $$\Psi$$ of the particle are labeled by the principle quantum number, n.
-Because the time independent Schrödinger is describing a specific stationary state, when the principle quantum number, n, is chosen for either the energy or $$\Psi$$, then it is also chosen for the other.
-For example, if the energy is for n=1, then $$\Psi$$ is also for n=1.
+The energies of the particle in the constrained infinite region of space is quantized, and the energies and $$\psi$$ of the particle are labeled by the principle quantum number, n.
+Because the time independent Schrödinger is describing a specific stationary state, when the principle quantum number, n, is chosen for either the energy or $$\psi$$, then it is also chosen for the other.
+For example, if the energy is for n=1, then $$\psi$$ is also for n=1.
 This means, that only one quantum state of the particle at a time.
 (Above picture shows the 5 different stationary states plotted on same graph).

 [Next](TDSE.md) Time Dependent Schrödinger Equation